-- Highmark Blue Cross Blue Shield® (Highmark), the Claims Administrator for the medical Plan, administers the payment of Claims, but has no liability for the funding of the Plan benefits. - Express Scripts Holding Company (Express Scripts) and its affiliates, the Claims Administrator for Outpatient retail pharmacy and mail order Prescription Drugs, administers payment of Claims, but has no liability for the funding of the Plan
+- Highmark Blue Cross Blue Shield[®] (Highmark), the Claims Administrator for the medical Plan, administers the payment of Claims, but has no liability for the funding of the Plan benefits. - Express Scripts Holding Company (Express Scripts) and its affiliates, the Claims Administrator for Outpatient retail pharmacy and mail order Prescription Drugs, administers payment of Claims, but has no liability for the funding of the Plan

-This booklet tells You about Plan benefits beginning January 1, 2021.
-Claims for medical Services You received before this effective date will be paid under the terms of the plan in effect when the Claims were Incurred.
+This booklet tells You about Plan benefits effective January 1, 2021.
+Claims for medical Services You received before your current Plan effective date will be paid under the terms of the plan in which You were a member when the Claims were Incurred.
 Usually, a Claim is Incurred when a Covered Service is received by a Covered Person.